EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

     questions and other statistics items.
 Normally each country is represented by one collection.
--   **Converted User / Converted Account** - A user who started as a guest and subsequently registered an account from within a guest assessment.
+-   **Converted User / Converted Account** - A user who started as a guest and subsequently registered an account from within a guest assessment / test session.
 -   **Dashboard** - Dashboards allow viewing a set of questions together.
 Each question is displayed as a card on the dashboard.
 -   **Guest Assessment** - An assessment started as a guest user.